 Spectrum - Amazon Spectrum is a built-in feature found in Amazon Redshift that allows a user to perform complex data analysis on objects (like JSON files) stored in an Amazon S3 bucket.

-Stage - A data staging area is an intermediate storage area that sits between your data source and your data targets (e.g. your data warehouse).
+Stage - A data staging area is an intermediate storage area that sits between your data source and your data targets (for example your data warehouse).
 Data staging is a temporary state during which data is processed for extract, transform, and load operations.

 SQL - SQL stands for Structured Query Language, and is best used for structured data—data found in a fixed field, such as databases and spreadsheets.
-It is used for relational database management systems (RDBMS) and relational data stream management systems (RDSMS).
+It's used for relational database management systems (RDBMS) and relational data stream management systems (RDSMS).

 SQS - Amazon Simple Queue Service (SQS) is a messaging service that stores messages between computers.